 - The opportunity to save a fortune on your shopping bill

-You will also qualify for a concession on the annual rent, if you are aged 65+, receive a pension, are registered disabled, chronically sick or unemployed.
-To find out more visit your local allotment site on a Sunday morning, when plot holders will be around, ask to see an Association Member.
+You will also qualify for a concession on the annual rent, if you are aged 66+, in receipt of a state pension, are registered disabled, chronically sick or unemployed.
+To find out more, visit your local allotment site on a Sunday morning when plot holders will be around, and ask to see an Association Member.
 There may be a waiting list for plots at your chosen allotment but you can either ask for your name to be added to the list or apply for a plot on another site.
 When you are offered a plot you will be required to sign a simple tenancy agreement, which sets out your rights and responsibilities.

 A full plot is generally a large patch of land suitable for seriously committed gardeners only; therefore it is also possible to rent a three-quarter, half or one third plot.